git-town/git-town/website/src/commands/hack.md

 The _hack_ command ("let's start hacking") creates a new feature branch with the given name off the [main branch](../preferences/main-branch.md) and brings all uncommitted changes over to it.

 When running without uncommitted changes in your workspace, it also [syncs](sync.md) the main branch to ensure you develop on top of the current state of the repository.
+If the workspace contains uncommitted changes, `git hack` does not perform this sync to let you commit your open changes first and then sync manually.

 ### Configuration